keagnon/DetectionAnomalie/data_ingestion/Preprocessinnng-EDA-kedro-ELK/pipeline-preprocessing/docs/source/index.rst

-.. pipline_traitement documentation master file, created by sphinx-quickstart.
+.. pipeline_preprocessing documentation master file, created by sphinx-quickstart.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to project pipline_traitement's API docs!
+Welcome to project pipeline_preprocessing's API docs!
 =============================================

 .. toctree::